Loading...

 Pair with Fiber-Rich Vegetables

-Add vegetables like broccoli, spinach, or kale to your meal.
-These vegetables help slow down the release of glucose into the bloodstream.
+Add a serving of non-starchy vegetables like broccoli, spinach, or kale to your meal.
+These can slow down digestion and help regulate blood sugar levels.

 Include Healthy Fats